PapaJedder/lets-filipino/content/en/about/_index.md

 title: "About"
 ---

-Let's Filipino is project to primarily supplement Filipino lanugage learning and acquisition
+Let's Filipino is a project to primarily supplement Filipino language learning and acquisition.